 This is self explanatory but ensuring that the feedback you share is contextual and appropriate for the project can help the creator rework aspects easier.
 When it comes to offering feedback for writing, you can use Track Changes so your comments explain why you’re making this change.
-Designers and developers tend to use a myriad of tools ranging from screenshots to slides to collate feedback — this can get really frustrating.
+Designers and developers tend to use a myriad of free tools ranging from screenshots to slides to collate feedback — this can get really frustrating.

 We’re working on creating a website feedback tool that can really simplify the feedback process for designers & developers.